Tisbury Great Pond State of the Pond Reports

 The pond has an area of 662 to 800 acres, a mean depth of 5.4 to 8.2 feet, and a tidal range of 0.6ft.

-The MVC categorized this pond as Compromised.
+The MVC categorized this pond as Impaired.
 Little, widely varied eelgrass.
 Occasional problems with wrack algae.
 Low dissolved oxygen in deep water.
 Water quality varies with duration of pond openings.

 Massachusetts Estuaries Project Study

 The Tisbury Great Pond MEP Report was released in August 2013.

 Complete Tisbury Great Pond MEP Report.

 - The MEP recommended regularly scheduled pond openings, particularly the summer opening in August, projecting that this should maintain nutrient levels for the acceptable habitat quality throughout the embayment.

 - Oyster aquaculture project proposed.

 - Over 100 cubic yards of shell was placed in June 2013 and seeded with spat from Martha’s Vineyard Shellfish Group also had natural set.